How Are Promotional Products Printed? The top 5 ways and their pros and cons

 Sublimation Printing

-Sublimation printing is a way of transferring a digitally printed image on to a product.
-Your design is printed onto special sublimation paper, it is aligned to your product and they are put through a heat press.
-Within the heat press the dye on the sublimation paper becomes a gas and embeds itself in the product.
+Sublimation printing transfers a digitally printed image on to a product.
+First, technicians print your design onto special sublimation paper.
+Next, it is aligned to your product and they are both put through a heat press.
+Inside the heat press the dye on the sublimation paper becomes a gas and adheres to the individual fibres of the product.
 The ugly sweater vests from Peters Ice Cream are a perfect example.

-Pros: A full spectrum of colour is possible with sublimation printing without the need to change screens, plates or pads.
+Pros: A full colour spectrum is possible with sublimation printing.
+Even without the need to change screens, plates or pads.
 Because there is no need for screens, plates or pads, it’s also great for variable data printing.
-Prints are durable because the dye becomes a part of the fabric rather than sitting on top.
+As well as this, sublimation prints are durable because the dye becomes a part of the fabric rather than sitting on top.

 Cons: Sublimation dye is expensive and will only show well on white or light-coloured products.
 Only polyester or hard, poly-coated products can withstand the heat needed for sublimation printing, limiting your product choices.